thunder-project/thunder/README.md

 Basic description.

-For a full list of methods, see...
+For a full list of methods, see [link]() for complete API documentation.

 ## reading